arthurbernierjr/mambascript/README.md

 * ✅ Function
 * ✅ BinaryOperator
 * ✅ Generics
-* Scope about this and class
+* ✅ Scope about this and class
 * Generate pure coffee
 * Share type context with some scripts

-## CONCEPT

-* Super set of CoffeeScript (must be passed all coffee tests)
-* Type check target is CS AST, not compiler.
-* Inspired by TypeScript, Roy and other altjs.

 CoffeeScript II: The Wrath of Khan